Requesting Traffic Calming

 Please see above to request Traffic Calming if you wish to explore adding speed humps.
 Please note that the city does not consider stop signs to be a calming traffic measure.

 Speed Limit Requests

-Where not signed, the default speed limit on a road is 50 km/h.
-You can request changes to speed limits to Transportation Services through 311 Staff will investigate and, if they find a change in speed is warranted, will bring that amendment to Toronto and East York Community Council.
+Where not signed, the current default speed limit on a road is 50 km/h.
+You can request changes to speed limits to Transportation Services through 311.
+Staff will investigate and, if they find a change in speed is warranted, will bring that amendment to Toronto and East York Community Council.
 You can contact 311 if you are unsure what the approved speed limit is on a local road.